privateprep/coding-space-website/src/pages/programs/summer-camps.md

       alt: Students coding at camp
     mediaPosition: left
     mdContent: >-
-      ## A Summer of Learning, Creativity, and Confidence
+      ## Where Kids Learn to Think Like Engineers

-      Camp Coding Space gives kids the opportunity to build real technology skills while having a summer they’re excited about.
-Held Monday through Friday throughout the summer on the Upper East Side, in Park Slope, Brooklyn, and in Port Washington, Long Island, our camps combine hands-on learning and collaboration in a fun, supportive environment.
+      ### *Hands-on coding.
+Independent thinking.
+Real projects kids are proud of.*

-      Each day is thoughtfully designed to keep students engaged, curious, and motivated, while helping them develop skills that last far beyond the summer.
+      Camp Coding Space combines rigorous coding instruction with the kind of summer kids actually want to have — hands-on, collaborative, and genuinely fun.
+Held Monday through Friday throughout the summer on the Upper East Side, in Park Slope, Brooklyn, and in Port Washington, Long Island.
     fgColor: "#9de2dd"
   - type: textAndImageBlock
     buttons: